AllenNeuralDynamics/aind-exaspim-neuron-segmentation/README.md

 ## Usage

-Here’s a basic example of running segmentation and skeletonization on a 3D image.
+Here’s a basic example of running segmentation and skeletonization on a 3D image, then saving the results as a ZIP archive of SWC files.

 ```python